My husband and I both have our own pair of suede slippers and have used these methods successfully for years.

-- Sheepskin lining, suede uppers, and a full sole keep my feet's natural heat from escaping out onto a cold floor.
-From November to April each year, I have very cold hands and feet, so extra-insulating slippers are a necessity for me.
+Sheepskin lining, suede uppers, and a full sole keep my feet's natural heat from escaping out onto a cold floor.
+Each year, I have freezing hands and feet from November to April, so extra-insulating slippers are a necessity for me.

 Suede Slippers Need Hand Washing

 When your slippers need some attention, don't be tempted to toss them into the washing machine.
 Doing so can cause the suede to dry out.
 Not only will your shoes become stiff and uncomfortable, but they might also crack right open!